 Nursing home operators are under a duty to exercise reasonable care to avoid injury to their patients, and the reasonableness of the care is assessed relative to the patient’s physical and mental condition.
 A nursing home has a duty to safeguard residents from the foreseeable consequences of their various physical and mental impairment(s), which includes taking reasonable precautions to protect those who are unable to protect themselves.

 In most states, there is not a common law duty to have a onetoone nurse/patient ratio or provide 24hour monitoring of residents.
 Nonetheless, a nursing home must consider each resident’s physical and mental condition, and formulate an appropriate standard of care for each resident.
 If there is a known danger the resident may encounter due to his or her condition, the nursing home must do what is reasonable to prevent foreseeable injury to the resident.
 This includes protecting residents from hazards that may either cause them to injure themselves or be injured by others, including other residents.
+Los Angeles car accident lawyer can get you out of this situation with a workable solution.

 A contract between a nursing home and a resident may affect the duty of care owed to the resident.
 If a contract requires only that the home provide such services as are “reasonably necessary” for the resident’s wellbeing, courts often hold the duty owed is the same as that owed under the common law for that jurisdiction.
 Some courts hold private nursing homes to be the same standard of care applied to private hospitals.